-In response, and to pursue health and social science research questions in relation to coronavirus and COVID-19, the Public Health Centre Fulda (PHZF) at Fulda University of Applied Sciences and the Interdisciplinary Centre for Health Literacy Research (IZGK) at Bielefeld University launched a research consortium (COVID-HL Consortium).
+In response to the COVID-19 pandemic, and in order to pursue health and social science research, the Public Health Centre Fulda (PHZF) at Fulda University of Applied Sciences and the Interdisciplinary Centre for Health Literacy Research (IZGK) at Bielefeld University started this research initiative.

-establish a global network and community of research and practice on digital health literacy,
+establish a global network and community of research and practice on health literacy and digital health literacy,

-advance the understanding of digital health literacy and highlight action how it can be a critical tool to navigate information, sources and services,
+advance the understanding of health literacy and digital health literacy and highlight action how it can be a critical tool to navigate information, sources and services,

 translate knowledge into practical action and inform health policy making